denoland/std/http/README.md

 };
 ```

+This will log a message to stdout for every request, noting how long it took
+to respond, the requests method and url and the response's status code.

+Note that we choose when or even if we call `next` and what to do with its result.
+`next` is just a handler function and as long as our middleware returns a `Response`,
+it does not matter how we produced it.

+To write middleware in typescript, there are two things to decide upfront:

-Note that because we neither depend on any context data nor add any ourselves,
+1. Does your middleware depend on any specific context data of previous
-we can use the bare `Middleware` type here, which is short for
-`Middleware<EmptyContext, EmptyContext>`, meaning we depend on the empty context
-and add nothing.
+   middleware?
+2. Does your middleware add any data to the context for its following middleware
+   to consume?

+Then you write a function using the `Middleware` type, which takes the two
+points above as optional type arguments, defaulting to the `EmptyContext` (which
+is an empty object).
 A middleware that ensures the incoming payload is yaml and parses it into the
 request context as `data` for following middleware to consume could be written
 like this: